MicrosoftDocs/defender-docs/articles/defender-for-cloud/prepare-deprecation-log-analytics-mma-agent.md

 | OS misconfigurations (Microsoft Cloud Security Benchmark) | Recommendations that are  available through the Foundational CSPM and Defender for Servers plans using the Log Analytics agent, Guest Configuration extension (Preview). | Guest Configuration extension, as part of Defender for Servers Plan 2.| - Functionality based on Guest Configuration extension will be released to GA in September 2024<br/>- For Defender for Cloud customers only: functionality with the Log Analytics agent will be deprecated in November 2024.<br/>- Support of this feature for Docker-hub and Azure Virtual Machine Scale Sets will be deprecated in Aug 2024.|
 | File integrity monitoring | Log Analytics agent, AMA (Preview) | Defender for Endpoint agent integration | Functionality with the Defender for Endpoint agent will be available in August 2024.<br/>- For Defender for Cloud customers only: functionality with the Log Analytics agent will be deprecated in November 2024.<br/>- Functionality with AMA will deprecate when the Defender for Endpoint integration is released.|

+### Log analytics agent autoprovisioning experience - deprecation plan

+As part of the MMA agent retirement, the auto provisioning capability that provides the installation and configuration of the agent for MDC customers, will be deprecated as well in 2 stages:

+1. **By the end of September 2024**- auto provisioning of MMA will be disabled for customers that are no longer using the capability, as well as for newly created subscriptions:​

+- **Existing subscriptions** that switch off MMA auto provisioning after end of September will no longer be able to enable the capability afterwards.​

+  - On **newly created subscriptions** auto provisioning can no longer be enabled and is automatically turned off.​

+2. **End of November 202-** the capability will be disabled on subscriptions that have not yet switched it off.
+From that point forward, it can no longer be possible to enable the capability on existing subscriptions.

 ### The 500-MB benefit for data ingestion

 To preserve the 500 MB of free data ingestion allowance for the [supported data types](faq-defender-for-servers.yml#is-the-500-mb-of-free-data-ingestion-allowance-applied-per-workspace-or-per-machine-), you need to migrate from MMA to AMA.